MCreator-Examples/.github/profile/README.md

 If you have suggestions for future projects or tutorials share them on the [Feedback Repository!](https://github.com/MCreator-Examples/Feedback)

 ## 🌎 TALE OF BIOMES
-For MCreator Lore (Tale of Biomes) source code can be found on the [Tale of Biomes Repository!](https://github.com/MCreator-Examples/Tale-of-Biomes)
+For MCreator Lore (Tale of Biomes) source-code can be found on the [Tale of Biomes Repository!](https://github.com/MCreator-Examples/Tale-of-Biomes)

+## 🏷 MO TOOL TIERS
+This is a mod dependency that adds better support for the harvest level of blocks.
+This mod can be found on the [Mo Tool Tiers Repository!](https://github.com/MCreator-Examples/Mo-Tool-Tiers)